kuzudb/kuzu-docs/src/content/docs/cypher/configuration.md

 ---
-title: Connection configuration
+title: Configuration
+description: "Connection and database configuration"
 ---

-The configuration of a connection to Kùzu database can be changed through a standalone `CALL` statement, described in this section.
+The configuration of a Kùzu database or a connection to the database can be changed through a standalone `CALL` statement, described in this section.
 Different from the `CALL` clause, this statement of changing configuration **cannot** be used with other query clauses.

+### Connection configuration
 | Option | Description | Default |
 | ----------- | --------------- | ------ |
 | `THREADS` | number of threads used by execution | system maximum threads |